svilme

 The queue-optimized version of Bellman-Ford (SPFA) can also be used.

-In extreme cases, if all nodes are connected to every other node, with each node having an in-degree of n-1 (where n is the number of nodes), then each node can be added to the queue at most n-1 times.
+In extreme cases, if all nodes are connected to every other node, each node can be added to the queue up to n-1 times (where n is the number of nodes).

 If the number of times a node is added to the queue exceeds n-1, then the graph must contain a negative weight cycle.